 Since I want to sell these books I understand that I have to put on a performance.
 I can do that on YouTube and the website and email, etc.

 But all that stuff is performance.

-Now, since that level of performance doesn’t make money by itself (it encourages money but does not produce money), I decided to add an online magazine to my stable of money-producing products.
+Now, since that level of performance doesn’t make money by itself (it encourages money but does not produce money), I decided to add this magazine to my stable of money-producing products.